arnelap/dewolkenwagen/README.md

 ## Getting started

-This can be deployed to Netlify.
+This can be deployed to Netlify and uses Netlify CMS with Netlify Identity and Netlify Forms.

-For local development you need npm or yarn and node.js
+For local development you need npm or yarn and node.js.

 ## Local Development